Cranberry Glades

-Cranberry Glades — also known simply as The Glades — are a cluster of five small, boreal-type bogs in southwestern Pocahontas County, West Virginia, United States.
-This area, high in the Allegheny Mountains at about 3400 ft, is protected as the Cranberry Glades Botanical Area, part of the Monongahela National Forest.
+Cranberry Glades—also known simply as The Glades—are a cluster of five small, boreal-type bogs in southwestern Pocahontas County, West Virginia, United States.
+This area, in the Allegheny Mountains at about 3400 ft, is protected as the Cranberry Glades Botanical Area, part of the Monongahela National Forest.
 This site is the headwaters of the Cranberry River, a popular trout stream, and is adjacent to the nearly 50000 acre Cranberry Wilderness.

 The Glades are a 750 acre grouping of peat bogs resembling some Canadian bogs.
-The gladed land is highly acidic and supports plants commonly found at higher latitudes, including cranberries, sphagnum moss, skunk cabbage, and two carnivorous plants (purple pitcher plant, sundew).
+The gladed land is highly acidic and supports plants commonly found at higher latitudes, including cranberries, sphagnum moss, skunk cabbage, and two carnivorous plants (purple pitcher plant and sundew).
 The Glades serve as the southernmost home of many of the plant species found there.

-The Glades have been the subject of much scientific study, especially during the 1930s, 1940s and 1950s.
-Professor Maurice Brooks conducted studies in 1930, 1934, and 1945.
-The work of Strausbaugh (1934), Darlington (1943), and Core (1955) followed.

-In 1974, the Cranberry Glades Botanical Area was designated a National Natural Landmark.
+History

+Prehistoric and Indigenous Use

+The Cranberry Glades area is believed to have formed after the last Ice Age, approximately 10,000 years ago, when glacial meltwaters and cool, wet conditions created the acidic, peat-filled wetlands seen today.
+Although glaciers never directly covered this region, the cooler climate allowed boreal plant species typically found much farther north to thrive.

+Archaeological evidence suggests that early indigenous peoples utilized the glades as seasonal hunting and foraging grounds.
+The nutrient-poor soils and wet conditions likely discouraged permanent settlements, but the area provided an abundance of plant and animal resources.
+Tribes such as the Shawnee and Cherokee are known to have traversed these lands, leaving behind artifacts that hint at their seasonal presence.

+European Exploration and Settlement

+European settlers began exploring the area in the 18th century, drawn by its dense forests and abundant wildlife.
+By the 19th century, logging operations started targeting the old-growth red spruce and hemlock forests surrounding the glades.
+The fragile bog ecosystems, however, largely remained untouched due to their unsuitability for farming and timber harvesting.

+Conservation Efforts

+The Cranberry Glades were officially designated as a National Natural Landmark in 1974, recognizing their importance as one of the largest high-elevation bogs in the Appalachians.
+Today, the area continues to be managed as part of the Monongahela National Forest.

 Geography and geology

 The natural history of the Glades has been traced back at least 12,200 years.
-Apparently, a forest of conifer-northern hardwoods replaced tundra with the end of the last Ice Age.
+Apparently, a forest of conifer-northern hardwoods replaced tundra with the end of the Last Glacial Period.
 Over time the Glades formed into what it is today.
 Now, most of the bog is underlain by peat that is up to 10 ft thick.
-Under the peat is a layer of algal ooze and the ooze by marl.
+Under the peat is a layer of algal ooze, underlain by marl.
 Since a limestone source in the surrounding rocks is indicated, an ample source appears to be present in the underlying Hinton Formation, a circumstance that also has significant implications for the Glades' flora.